anderson-aristotle/rails-api-single-resource/README.md

 By the end of this, developers should be able to:

 - Follow along in the creation of an API.
-- Build a complete server side API in Rails
+- Build a complete server side API in Rails.
-- Create a model with full CRUD capability
+- Create a model with full CRUD capability.

 ## Preparation